tuengominh/tuengominh.github.io/_assignments/week-04-electronics-production.md

 <p></p>

 <h2>Conclusion</h2>
-<p>It was a useful week since electronics and circuits were one of the most important skills which I would like to acquire during the Fab Academy.
-This week is all about making, but more or less I feel more confident to explore further.</p>
+<p>It was a useful week since electronics was one of the most important skills that I would like to acquire during the Fab Academy.
+This week is all about making, but I feel more confident to explore further the designing and programming process.</p>

 <div class="container w-100 text-center py-4">
 <a class="btn m-2" href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-03-computer-controlled-cutting.html">Previous Assignment</a>